 Public Transport:Trains at Exeter and Plymouth.
 Devon Bus 98 Tavistock-Princetown.
 Devon Bus 82 Exeter-Plymouth.
 First 272 Gunnislake-Newton Abbot.

 Walks:Long Distance Walks

-This accommodation allows dogs by arrangement, is in a National Park, is available to individuals, gives a Best Price Guarantee, has a pub within walking distance, has availability this Christmas and this New Year and is on the The Dartmoor National Park & Exmoor National Park map.
+This accommodation allows dogs by arrangement, is in a National Park, is available to individuals, gives a Best Price Guarantee, has a pub within walking distance, has availability Christmas and New Year and is on the The Dartmoor National Park & Exmoor National Park map.

 People are known to visit Dartmoor just for the excuse to call in at Fox Tor Cafe!

 April 7th 2019